umbraco/Umbraco.Headless.Backoffice.Bridge/docs/interfaces/pickers_media.MediaPickerConfig.md

 • `Optional` **showDetails**: `Boolean`

-Specifies wether or not alt text, caption, focal point and crop can be edited.
+Specifies whether or not alt text, caption, focal point and crop can be edited.

 #### Defined in